lekro/elosensei/README.md

 * pandas

 ## License
-Because a decent chunk of the code is derived from Blank's sudoBot, which is licensed under the GNU GPL v3, Elo-sensei is also licensed under the GNU GPL v3.
+Elo-sensei is licensed under the GNU GPL v3.

 ## Thanks
 * CubeKrowd's staff and players for hosting and maintaining